nikhilreddybilla28/nikhilreddybilla2801/README.md

 ### Hey! 👋 🧑‍🚀
 #### About Me 🚀
 - 👀 I’m interested in ML and Computer Vision.
-- 🌱 Currently an Research Assistant at ML Lab, IIIT Hyderabad.
+- 🌱 Currently a Research Assistant at ML Lab, IIIT Hyderabad.
 - 💞️ I’m looking to collaborate on Domain Adaptation, Semantic Segmentation and Medical Imaging.
 - 🏛️ IIIT Hyderabad, Univ. of Leicester | NIT Rourkela